-The WDT oscillator is a free running on-chip RC oscillator which requires no external components.
-Even if the system enters the Power Down Mode, where the system clock is stopped, the WDT oscillator will continue to operate with a period of approximately $65\mu s$ at 5V.
-The WDT oscillator can be disabled by a configuration option to conserve power.
+The WDT oscillator is a fully self-contained free running on-chip RC oscillator with a typical period of $65\mu s$ at 5V requiring no external components.
+When the device enters the Power Down Mode, the system clock will stop running but the WDT oscillator continues to free-run and to keep the watchdog active.
+However, to preserve power in certain applications the WDT oscillator can be disabled via a configuration option.